 From early June to the end of August, it is completely transformed into a bustling resort town full of life and excitement.
-It is wonderful to be there and to spend days on beautiful sandy beaches of the Adriatic Sea and to mix with crowds in the night.
-In summer, everything is open until midnight.
+It’s wonderful to be there and to spend days on beautiful sandy beaches of the Adriatic Sea and to mix with crowds in the night.
+In the summer, everything is open until midnight.

-I am very familiar with Riccione as I have been there so many times.
+I am very familiar with Riccione, as I have been there so many times.
 However, each and every time when I go back there is something new to discover, a new restaurant or a new bar.
-But, when I go there I don’t stay only in town.
+But, when I go there I don’t stay only in the town.
 The surrounding area is also very beautiful.
-Plus, there are many smaller very beautiful towns and villages in the vicinity where one can go to exquisite restaurants that primarily cater for the local Italian people.
+Plus, there are many smaller very beautiful towns and villages in the vicinity, where you can go to the exquisite restaurants that primarily cater for the Italian people.
 They usually propose excellent food, at very reasonable prices.
 Despite the fact that it is the top tourist destination, Riccione is not overpriced.
-Perhaps, there are several bars in the main street where prices are slightly higher but nothing outrageous.
+Perhaps, there are several bars in the main street where prices are slightly higher, but nothing outrageous.

 The town can be divided in 3 areas, together they form this very interesting and exciting town: